mxk/windows-secure-group-policy/README.md

 A local group policy intended for standalone Windows 11 devices.
 It aims to improve privacy, security, and performance, in that order.

 All settings are maintained in a single `PolicyRules` file that is applied using `LGPO.exe`.
 Security features that send data to Microsoft, such as SmartScreen, are disabled.
 Some settings are only effective on the Enterprise edition.
-The following network traffic is allowed:

-* Network Connectivity Status Indicator (NCSI) tests (see Notes below).
-* Windows updates.
-* Root CA updates.
-* Defender definition updates.
-* Storage Health (Disk Failure Prediction Model) updates.

 ## Installation